happybeing/safenetwork-fuse/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/standard/standard)

-# What is SAFE FUSE?
+# What is SAFE Drive?

-SAFE FUSE lets you access your SAFE Network storage as if it is on your local drive.
-It implements a virtual drive for SAFE Network on Windows, Mac OS and Linux computers.
+SAFE Drive lets you access your SAFE Network storage as if it is on your local drive.
+It implements a virtual drive for SAFE Network on Windows, Mac OS and Linux computers, and uses the nodejs `fuse-bindings` library.

 **NOTE:** only Linux is supported so far, but feel free to build for Windows or Mac and report back.